Kaoutar24/alx-zero_day/README.md

-I'm a software enginering student
+I'm a software engineering student